Ramvaris/ac-npcbots/.github/README.md

      - [Transmog](https://github.com/azerothcore/mod-transmog)
      - [Warlock Pet Rename](https://github.com/silviu20092/mod-warlock-pet-rename)

-     Info: Some of those mods need NPCs to be added!
+     Info #1: Some of those mods need NPCs to be added!
 So check the FAQs on their site to set them up in a correct way!
+     Info #2: If you don't want those modules then just delete them before compiling!

-  4. Some Guides and LUA Scripts, namely:
+  5. Some Guides and LUA Scripts, namely:
      - How to make Old World Flying possible in 3.3.5a and before

-  5. (NOT INCLUDED IN THE REPO) I adapted a multitude of things on my server.
+  6. (NOT INCLUDED IN THE REPO) I adapted a multitude of things on my server.
 If you are interested, then let me know.
 Many of them include .dbc edits that have to be delivered in a .mpq file to the client.
 These are:
      - Changing the creation time of all items to 0,5s for all professions - except cooking since I forgot that and was to lazy to fix the spell.dbc again.
 This also goes for gathering (Mining, Skinning, Herbalism).
      - Adding an own faction that allows buying talent points after reaching exalted (with small daily quests, etc.)
      - Changing and adding a range of spells to easen up the life of solo players.
 They are added & managed by an additional LUA-Script.